python33r/kotlin-quakes/README.md

 ### quakeinfo

 This terminal-based application extracts information from a USGS data feed.
-It can print summary statistics for the captured data or print a table of quake details (or both).
+It can print summary statistics for the captured data, print a table of quake details, or write the captured data to a CSV file (or any combination of those three operations).
 The application has a command line UI, implemented with [Clikt][clikt].

 For testing purposes, you can run the application from Gradle: